ankitom/DSG/index.md

-Hello there,
-                                    #WELCOME TO DATA SCIENCE JOURNEY
+                                          WELCOME TO DATA SCIENCE JOURNEY

 I am passionate about Data Science and hope to become a DSG someday.
 Below are my mini projects in Machine Learning.